Last Updated on January 6, 2022

 The campsites will open at 14.00 on Thursday 12th July and close at 13.00 on Monday 16th July.
 The campsite is staffed 24 hours a day and you can arrive at any time during this period

 Things to take to Latitude if you are camping.

 If like me you are not a seasoned camper, be sure to take a simple tent that won’t take hours to put up, and a trolley of some kind is hugely helpful for transporting your belongings from the car, as you can’t park terribly close to the camping area.

 There’s also a useful on-site service run by Charity Concierge offering a taxi service throughout the campsites, to help get your equipment from A to B!
 Each use of the service costs one ‘Concierge Coin’ or £5.
 You can pay in cash on site.

 Charity Concierges will also be on hand to help you put up your tents when you arrive on Thursday from just £5 for a 4 man tent.

-Comfort is always number one my list; make sure you’ve got a good blow up mattress with an electric pump, pillows, throws and cosy bedding.
+Comfort is always number one on my list; make sure you’ve got a good blow-up mattress with an electric pump, pillows, throws and cosy bedding.
 I like to keep it simple too – and I certainly had no intention of cooking as there are so many lovely food outlets, coffee stands etc.